-Join the fourth edition of the Distributed Design Awards!
+Join the fifth edition of the Distributed Design Awards!

-The Distributed Design Awards celebrate the best maker and design responses to the post-industrial design paradigm.
-These awards recognize the most innovative, supportive and sustainably designed projects across Europe.
+The Distributed Design Awards celebrate the creative, mind-shifting and responsible design responses to the post-industrial design paradigm.
+We recognize multidisciplinary, innovative and sustainable designs from Europe’s makers, designers and creatives.

 We’re looking for design projects that take the following into account:

 Open source and transparency, allows for adaptation and/or customization.

 Local production, smart manufacturing, responsible materials, convivial tool making, product life cycle and afterlife.

 Both of the end-user and potential co-producers are included in co-creation or design (socioeconomic business models, regenerative systems, etc.)

 Applications are now closed!

 WHO IS IT FOR?

 This award is open to anyone working in the creative disciplines dealing with Design and Making: creative players, makers, designers, artists, architects, scientists, students and others.